JnxyJInxed/Rest_API_MedRec/README.md

 5. start the server by : npm start
 6. id it works, it will give you: "connect to DB moongoose compass"

+NOTE: Change the mongooDB link to your own

 # B. REQUEST FORMAT EXAMPLE
 notes: the other reuest format can be seen from ..\routes\patient.js
 1. **POST** Data diri pasien